ninotreve/XGMRES.jl/README.md

 This Julia package provides a mixed precision GMRES implementation with its set of preconditioners for the solution of square general linear systems.
-It is the companion code of the academic article "Mixed precision preconditioning strategies for GMRES".
+It is the companion code of the academic article "Mixed precision strategies for preconditioned GMRES: a comprehensive analysis".

-A small HTML documentation is available in `docs/build`.
+A small HTML documentation is available in the `docs/build` directory.

 ## How to use

-Using the function `xgmres` can be as simple as writing
+The package feature one main mixed precision GMRES function: `xgmres`.
+Using `xgmres` can be as simple as writing
 ```julia
 A = rand(100,100)
 b = rand(100)